ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### GetAuthToken()
 This returns a AuthToken object (In  Minehut.types).
-It encapulates the session ID and Access Token required to authenticate to the minehut API.
+It encapsulates the session ID and Access Token required to authenticate to the minehut API.
 This is useful if you want to save the session ID/token.
 It's main use is for the MinehutEventprovider.
 Examples of this will be seen later in this document

 NOTE: You need to have logged into minehut before calling this function.